Applying for a Marriage License:

 Certified copies of marriage licenses can be requested.
 Requests may be made in person or by mail.

-To request in person, please come to the Recording Department located at 223 E 4th St, Suite 1 in Port Angeles.
+To request in person, please come to the Recording Department located at 223 E. 4th St., Suite 1 in Port Angeles, WA.

 To request by mail, please click here for a request form with mailing information.